Epic Records: 2011–2023

 she was named president of Epic.

-In November 2014, Mosley Music Group created a joint venture with Sony Music, with marketing, publicity, distribution and overall label services provided by Epic.
+In November 2014, Mosley Music Group created a joint venture with Sony Music- with marketing, publicity, distribution and overall label services provided by Epic.
 The joint venture was created due to Timbaland's previous co-collaboration with Reid on Michael Jackson's posthumous album, Xscape.
 Previously operated by Interscope, most of MMG's roster moved to Epic.

 In 2015, Def Jam Recordings parted ways with Mariah Carey and Carey reunited with Reid at Epic.
 She had worked with Reid at Def Jam under The Island Def Jam Music Group in 2004.
 Carey's deals with both Def Jam and Epic were at a fraction of the $80 million deal Carey had previously signed with Virgin Records; Virgin later rescinded that deal after poor sales.
 That same month, it was announced that R&B group Jodeci had signed to the label and planned to release their first studio album in 20 years.

 Wondaland Records, singer Janelle Monáe's imprint, entered into a joint venture with Epic in 2015.
 Acts on Wondaland include Jidenna, St. Beauty, Deep Cotton and Roman GianArthur.

 In 2016, Jennifer Lopez returned to Sony Music, six years after leaving in favor of Island Def Jam and Capitol Records.
 Lopez's multi-album deal reunited her with Reid, whom she signed with at Island Def Jam in 2010.

 In January 2017, 21 Savage signed to Epic.
 On May 11, 2017, it was announced that Reid would exit as the label's CEO.
 Following his exit, it was reported that Reid had been accused of sexual harassment by multiple Epic employees.

 On April 23, 2019, it was announced that Rhone had been appointed as Chair and CEO of the label.
+In April 2023, Sony Music UK announced the relaunch of Epic Records UK as one of their frontline labels, with former publishing executive Sarah Lockhart appointed as president.